-Action Item 5: Pursue at least 75 MW of CHP generation for the west-side and 25 MW for the east-side, to include purchase of CHP output pursuant to PURPA regulations and from supply-side RFP outcomes.
+Action Item 5: Pursue at least 75 MW of combined heat and power generation for the west-side and 25 MW for the east-side, to include purchase of combined heat and power output pursuant to PURPA regulations and from supply-side RFPs.
 The potential study results will be incorporated into the 2007 update and 2008 integrated resource planning processes.